 This Policy continues to apply to transactions in Company Securities even after termination of service to the Company.
-If an individual is in possession of material nonpublic information when his or her service terminates, that individual may not trade in Company Securities until that information has become public or the individual has otherwise received authorization to trade from the Company.
+If a Covered Person is in possession of material, nonpublic information when their service terminates, such Covered Person may not trade in Company Securities until that information has become public or the Covered Person has otherwise received authorization to trade from the Company.